-Token issuers not subject to registration that issue tokens in their own name and not on a professional basis, if an investor buys tokens in a total amount exceeding CHF1000 irrespective of whether the purchase is made in one or several transactions
+Token issuers not subject to registration that issue tokens in their own name and not on a professional basis; if an investor buys tokens with a total amount exceeding CHF1000, irrespective of whether the purchase is made in one or several transactions,

-TT agent if they provide or distribute TT services for the aforementioned TT service providers
+TT agents, if they provide or distribute TT services for the aforementioned TT service providers.

 To be noted, if traders in goods are paid for an amount equal to or superior to CHF 10 000 in virtual currencies, they are also subject to due diligence obligations.

-Get in touch with us to know how we can help you with verifying unhosted wallet ownership.
-Indeed, we designed a customer-friendly solution to establish the power of disposal over a wallet, Address Ownership Proof Protocol.
+Get in touch with us to find out how we can help you with verifying unhosted wallet ownership.
+We designed a customer-friendly solution to establish the power of disposal over a wallet, Address Ownership Proof Protocol.

-When a domestic VASP transacts with a large foreign VASP that has not implemented the travel rule yet, the Domestic VASP should attempt to exchange the information.
-If it is rejected by the counterparty, this should be documented.
+When a domestic VASP transacts with a large foreign VASP that has not implemented the Travel Rule yet, the domestic VASP should attempt to exchange the information.
+If the counterparty rejects it, this should be documented.

 If the information cannot be exchanged, enhanced due diligence and appropriate risk mitigation measures must be applied.